Comprehensive Eye Exam in Las Vegas, NV

-Regular eye exams are an important part of healthcare for people of all ages, including babies, children, adults, and seniors.
+Annual comprehensive eye exams are an important part of eye care for people of all ages, including babies, children, adults, and seniors.
 If you need a prescription for eyeglasses or contact lenses, then you need regular eye exams to assess your vision so that your prescription can be updated if necessary.

 A comprehensive eye exam, though, is about much more than your prescription for eyeglasses or contact lenses.
-Even if you feel your vision is fine, many eye diseases have little to no symptoms in the early stages, and the only way to identify them early on is through a comprehensive eye exam.
+Even if you feel your vision is fine, many eye diseases have little to no symptoms in the early stages, and the only way to identify them early on is through a comprehensive eye exam in Las Vegas.

 What to Expect at a Comprehensive Eye Exam

-Eye exams with Dr. Ellen Merkin include a variety of vision and eye health tests to help her gain a full understanding of your eye health.
+Vision exams in Las Vegas, NV, with Dr. Ellen Merkin include a variety of vision and eye health tests to help her gain a full understanding of your eye health.
 Tests also provide insight as to any necessary care or treatment plans required.
-During a comprehensive eye exam, Dr. Ellen Merkin will test for basic vision problems to determine whether vision correction is needed and to detect the presence of eye diseases such as glaucoma, diabetic retinopathy, macular degeneration, and more.
+During a comprehensive eye exam, Dr. Merkin will test for basic vision problems to determine whether vision correction is needed.
+She will also look for early signs of eye diseases such as glaucoma, diabetic retinopathy, macular degeneration, cataracts, dry eye, and more.

 We utilize the latest technology during a comprehensive eye exam, including the Optomap retinal exam.
-At the conclusion of your eye exam, your optometrist will be able to diagnose any issues and develop a treatment plan or management plan tailored to your unique needs.
+At the conclusion of your eye exam, Dr. Merkin will be able to diagnose any eye problems and develop a treatment plan or management plan tailored to your unique vision issues.

 Your visual acuity, which is your clarity or sharpness of vision, will be measured at 20 feet using the Snellen chart.

-The refraction test determines if you are nearsighted, farsighted, and astigmatism, and determines the lens power needed to correct refractive errors.
+The refraction test determines if you have any refractive errors, such as nearsightedness, farsightedness, and astigmatism, and determines the lens power needed to correct the error.